-The Stanford King Center on Global Development hosts faculty, researchers, and policymakers throughout the year.
-Stanford King Center faculty affiliates are welcome to nominate distinguished visitors from leading academic and research-oriented organizations for periods from one month to one year.
+The King Center on Global Development hosts faculty, researchers, and policymakers throughout the year.
+King Center faculty affiliates are welcome to nominate distinguished visitors from leading academic and research-oriented organizations for periods from one month to one year.

-Visitors are provided with office space in the John A. and Cynthia Fry Gunn Building and have many opportunities for intellectual exchange with Center faculty affiliates and the broader Stanford research community.
+Visitors are provided with office space in the John A. and Cynthia Fry Gunn Building and have many opportunities for intellectual exchange with King Center faculty affiliates and the broader Stanford research community.

 Please note that applications require a letter of nomination from a King Center faculty affiliate.

 For any questions related to the King Center visitors program, please email Executive Director Jessica Leino at email@example.com.